GrantBirki/blog/content/about.md

 ## @GrantBirki

 Hey its me, Grant Birkinbine 👋.
 On the internet I go by my handle `@GrantBirki`.
 I am a software engineer, security enthusiast, and love open source.
 This blog is mostly a collection of my thoughts, projects, and ideas around technical projects at work and in my free time.
-However, other stuff will be thrown in here as well.
+However, other stuff will be thrown in here as well - like sandwich recipes, and other fun stuffs.

 ### A bit about me